dmoverton/linear-pres/linear.md

 ---

+> Linear types can change the world!
+-- Philip Wadler, 1990

+---

 ## Motivation

----

-* File handles
+Linear types make using resources safer and more predictable:

+* Safe `malloc`/`free` memory management
+* Safe usage of file handles - closed exactly once, not used after close
-* Arrays
+* Safe mutable arrays
-* `IO` world state
+* Safer inlining and guaranteed fusion
 * Session types

 ---

-## Proposal
+## What is Linearity?

 ---

 ### Linearity

-A function `f` is _linear_ when
+- A function `f` is _linear_ when
-- `f u` is consumed exactly once
+    `f u` is _consumed exactly once_
-- implies that `u` is consumed exactly once:
+    implies that `u` is _consumed exactly once_

-- Consuming a value of a data type exactly once means evaluating it to head normal form exactly once, discriminating on its tag any number of times, then consuming its fields exactly once.
+- _Consuming_ a **value** of a data type _exactly once_ means evaluating it to head normal form exactly once, discriminating on its tag any number of times, then consuming its fields exactly once.
-- Consuming a function exactly once means applying it and conuming its result exactly once.
+- _Consuming_ a **function** _exactly once_ means applying it and conuming its result exactly once.

+---

+## Proposed GHC extension

 ---